Hidden Tower Rock Climbing

 Weather station 2.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hidden Tower:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hidden Tower:

 Featured Route For Hidden Tower

 Plague of Pestilence 5.13b/c 8a+ 29 X- 30 E7 6c New Mexico